Meroë: Language

 The Meroitic language was spoken in Meroë and the Sudan during the Meroitic period (attested from 300 BC).
-It became extinct about 400 AD.
+It became extinct around 400 AD.
 The language was written in two forms of the Meroitic alphabet: Meroitic Cursive, which was written with a stylus and was used for general record-keeping; and Meroitic Hieroglyphic, which was carved in stone or used for royal or religious documents.
 It is not well understood due to the scarcity of bilingual texts.
-The earliest inscription in Meroitic writing dates from between 180–170 BC.
+The earliest inscription in Meroitic writing dates from between 180 and 170 BC.
 These hieroglyphics were found engraved on the temple of Queen Shanakdakhete.
 Meroitic Cursive is written horizontally, and reads from right to left like all Semitic orthographies.

 By the 3rd century BC, a new indigenous alphabet, the Meroitic, consisting of twenty-three letters, replaced Egyptian script.
-The Meroitic script is an alphabetic script originally derived from Egyptian hieroglyphs, used to write the Meroitic language of the Kingdom of Meroë/Kush.
-It was developed in the Napatan Period (about 700 – 300 BC), and first appears in the 2nd century BC.
+The Meroitic script is an alphabetic script originally derived from Egyptian hieroglyphs, used to write the Meroitic language of the Kingdom of Kush.
+It was developed in the Napatan Period (c.
+700 – 300 BC), and first appears in the 2nd century BC.
 For a time, it was also possibly used to write the Nubian language of the successor Nubian kingdoms.

 It is uncertain to which language family the Meroitic language is related.
 Kirsty Rowan suggests that Meroitic, like the Egyptian language, belongs to the Afro-Asiatic family.
 She bases this on its sound inventory and phonotactics, which, she proposes, are similar to those of the Afro-Asiatic languages and dissimilar from those of the Nilo-Saharan languages.
 Claude Rilly, based on its syntax, morphology, and known vocabulary, proposes that Meroitic, like the Nobiin language, instead belongs to the Eastern Sudanic branch of the Nilo-Saharan family.